-The Centers for Medicare & Medicaid Services (CMS) recently released a final rule to update the Medicare fee-for-service inpatient prospective payment system for fiscal year (FY) 2021, which begins Oct.
-1. Key information from the final rule includes:
+The Centers for Medicare and Medicaid Services (CMS) recently released a final rule to update the Medicare fee-for-service (FFS) long-term care hospital (LTCH) prospective payment system (PPS) for fiscal year (FY) 2023, which begins Oct.
+1, 2022.
+The rule will:

 - Increase the standard federal rate by a net 3.8% for cases that meet LTCH criteria for services provided by LTCHs in compliance with CMS quality program reporting requirements.

 - Continue paying cases that fail to meet the required LTCH criteria (diagnosis-related group (DRG), intensive care unit, or ventilator criteria) at the site-neutral rate under the dual-rate payment system implemented in FY 2016.